I have to say that Growing Up Hungry left such a mark on me that I am still to this day discovering all the ways it shaped me, both good and bad.

 We cancelled cable.
 This was probably the toughest thing for my husband.
 We were able to supplement by visiting our local library weekly to pick up some great movies completely FREE.
 We watched the entire Little House on the Prairie series, and they had a lot of newer movies too.
 Check to see if your library has movies to check out too.

 We didn’t buy any new clothes that year.
-We completely relied on hand me downs, garage sales, and thrift stores.
-I went without new clothes completely as did my husband (other than work boots).
+We completely relied on hand me downs from family or friends, garage sales, and thrift stores.
+I went without new clothes completely, as did my husband (other than work boots).
 I was given a lot of hand me downs for my kids.
-I will add that garage sales and thrift stores are still one of my 20 years old’s favorite places to shop because we continued to shop there even when we were no longer in debt.
+I will add that garage sales and thrift stores are still one of my daughters favorite places to shop, because we continued to shop there even when we were no longer in debt.

 Where else can you take a tween/teen and get an entire garbage bag of clothes for under $20?!!
 I was the best mom ever on those shopping trips.